 The Gaf welcomes you to a home away from home, with plenty of familiar faces and even more beer.
 This NYC bar feels more like a congenial community rather than a one-stop rendezvous with a bunch of loud strangers.
 The Gaf has regular events all year long including the Gaf Annual Christmas Party, Marathon Gathering, and the Roast.

 Located a bit out of the way in Hell’s Kitchen on Tenth Avenue, 123 Burger Shot Beer delivers all three as promised at super cheap prices.
-The $1 burger is more of a slider and on par with White Castle.
+The $1 burger is more of a slider and is on par with White Castle.
 The other greasy food choices are better.
-The $2 shots include a decent selection, including kamikazes and red-headed sluts.
+The $2 shots include a decent selection.
 The $3 beers are quality choices served in frosty mugs.
-The mugs may be 10oz, but it’s still a deal.
 BSB also offers a behemoth 100oz tube for a higher price.
 Skimpy-clothed waitresses provide fast, friendly service.